-Please note: the size of each photo you’ll receive is very small.
+Please note: the file size of each photo you’ll receive is pretty small.
 This is because each file is carefully treated using sophisticated compression software that’s available to photographers.
 This doesn’t mean the print size is small.
 Keep reading to find out more.

 It compresses very high-resolution photographs into small file sizes without compromising quality.